accelazh/accelazh.github.io/_posts/2017-10-17-Study-On-Erasure-Coding-Technology-Spectrum.md

 Besides, there are other interesting optimizations, such as [Optimizing Galois Field Arithmetic for Diverse Processor Architectures and Applications](http://www.kaymgee.com/Kevin_Greenan/Publications_files/greenan-mascots08.pdf).
 This paper maps big GF(2^w) into several smaller GF(2^w'), so that multiplication lookup table is smaller.
 The lookup table is also optimized.
 And smaller table can be pinned in cache, which is important for performance.
 Also, application-specific customizations can improve performance further.
 These methods are used in [Jerasure: A Library in C/C++ Facilitating Erasure Coding for Storage Applications](https://web.eecs.utk.edu/~plank/plank/papers/CS-08-627.pdf), which is an opensource EC library first published by J.Plank.

 [Locally Repairable Codes](https://arxiv.org/pdf/1206.3804.pdf) is also trying to determine the theory lower bound of locality `r`.
 Different from [On the Locality of Codeword Symbols](https://arxiv.org/pdf/1106.3625.pdf), it allows relaxing storage overhead.
 Each node stores a=(1+e)M/k data.
 The locality lower bound becomes: `d<=n-roof(k/(1+e))-roof(k/(r(1+e)))+2`.
 The example constructs it gives is right the [Simple Regenerating Code](https://arxiv.org/pdf/1109.0264.pdf).
 The code needs 1/3 extra storage space than RS code, but it is super simple, tolerates as many failures as RS, only needs to contact 4 nodes for recovery no matter total node count, only needs to transfer 2/3 of each node data, and only needs XOR for recovery unless too many nodes are lost.
+Facebook datacenter was experimenting [XORing Elephants: Novel Erasure Codes for Big Data](http://www.vldb.org/pvldb/vol6/p325-sathiamoorthy.pdf) on Hadoop, which is another well-known adoption of "Locally Repairable Codes".

 The third locality paper is [Self-repairing Homomorphic Codes for Distributed Storage Systems](https://arxiv.org/pdf/1008.0064.pdf) by F.Oggier.
 It constructs code by a series of interesting polynominal transforms.
 The `p(a+b)=p(a)+p(b)` allows two parities to recover another one, with only XOR, and with the minimum locality.
 The code itself is not MDS, nor systematic.